tomelf/BME-595-HW03/README.md

 # BME-595 Assignment 03

+1. Create a Python script NeuralNetwork.py that contains two local empty dictionaries Theta and dE_dTheta and the five functions described in the API.
+2. Implement back-propagation with a Mean Square Error loss function.
+3. Update the matrices Theta with updateParams(eta) based on the learning rate eta and the gradient of the error with respect of the parameters dE_dTheta.
+4. Train the AND, OR, NOT and XOR networks using the NeuralNetwork API (calling forward(), backward() and updateParams() in a cycle) on a hand-crafted data set (Hint: use Python’s and, or, not and combination of these in order to build your data on the fly).
+Compare the the Thetas with what you set manually in HW02.
+One may learn the new Thetas with the train() function.

 ### API (NeuralNetwork)
 - build: Take the numbers of layers as input, randomly initialize a series of theta layers (including bias layer)
 - getLayer: Take one index of theta layers as input, return the specific theta layer